-The reason that the hashrate displayed by the mining pool is lower than the local miner’s might be due to many aspects.
-The reasons are as follows.
+The hashrate displayed by the mining pool being lower than the hashrate of the local miner might be due to many factors.
+The common reasons are as follows.

 Normal hashrate loss

-Miners should note the possibility that not all local hashrate measured by your machines will be converted to valid hashrate for pools thus contributing to finding a block, though there should be a huge difference.
-Especially mining with GPU devices, some factors below may lead to this normal hashrate loss.
+Miners should note the possibility that not all local hashrate measured by your machines will be converted to valid hashrate for pools, which contributes to finding a block.
+This could lead to a huge difference.
+Especially mining with GPU devices, these factors below may lead to normal hashrate loss.

-- Network latency: Network latency will cause a small percentage of hashrate loss as failure of submitting hashrate from the miner to the mining pool.
+- Network latency: Network latency will cause a small percentage of hashrate loss due to a failure of submitting hashrate from the miner to the mining pool.

 - Devfee setting on mining software: 0.5% to 2% of the hashrate will be deducted and converted into developer fees.

 Generally, between the local hashrate and the 24-hour average hashrate of the mining pool courts, the normal range of error rate is within 5% for GPU, and within 2% for ASIC.

 You may refer to the explanation of this issue by Claymore mining software.